 How can I install Quick Access Popup to make it fully portable?

-By installing Quick Access Popup in “portable” mode, you use the app on a host PC without leaving any trace after usage.
+By installing Quick Access Popup in “portable” mode, you can use the application on a host PC without leaving any trace after usage.
 This will, for example, allow you to run Quick Access Popup from an external drive or USB key that can be connected to the host system and removed after usage.
-Follow these instructions.

 1. Download the zip file under the Portable installation zip file.